-Before you move on to 2018, or even fantasy playoff leagues for that matter keep in mind some of these tips as you move into the fantasy football offseason.
+Before you move on to 2021, or get too deep into your fantasy playoff leagues for that matter keep in mind some of these tips as you move into the fantasy football offseason.

 If you owe money, pay up.
 Don’t be that guy that keeps winners from getting paid.

 There’s nothing worse than winning your league title only to be informed that three guys still haven’t paid their August debt.
 Fantasy is a leisurely activity.
 If you can’t afford don’t play.
 If you play you pay and if you’ve waited this long there aren’t any excuses at this point not to pay EXCEPT YOU SUCK.